domkris/AuthDemo/README.md

 <td  colspan="2">

 - **Step 1: User sends login request** <br>
-    Server checks user's email and password.<br>
+    Server checks user's email and password.
-    User can be locked out on 5 wrong login attempts.<br>
+    User can be locked out on 5 wrong login attempts.
     If user credentials are correct go to step 2 and 3.<br><br>
 - **Step 2: Server Creates JWT Access Token, stores it in Redis**<br>
-    Access Token is in format of JWT Token and is valid and<br>
-    stored in Redis for 10 minutes and deleted on expire.<br>
+    Access Token is in format of JWT Token and is valid and stored in Redis for 10 minutes and deleted on expire.
-    To get a new Access Token without using log-in user will have to<br>
-    send expired Access Token and current valid unexpired<br>
-    Refresh Token to refreshToken api endpoint.<br><br>
+    To get a new Access Token without using log-in user will have to send expired Access Token and current valid unexpired Refresh Token to refreshToken api endpoint.<br><br>
 - **Step 3: Server creates Refresh token, stores it to DB**<br>
     Refresh Token is in format of random string